-The key sources of estimation uncertainty are discussed below.
+The key areas involving estimation are outlined below.

 i Measured income accrual

 For Anglian Water the measured income accrual is an estimation of the amount of main water and wastewater charges unbilled at the year end.
 The accrual is estimated using a defined methodology based upon weighted average water consumption by tariff, which is calculated based upon historical billing information.
 The calculation is sensitive to estimated consumption for measured domestic customers.
 For 2021/22 the average consumption for measured household customers was 100 cubic metres, a fall or rise of two cubic metres (2 per cent) in average annual consumption will reduce or increase revenue by approximately £11.2 million respectively.